omega8cc/boa/docs/DRUSH-CLI.md

 ## Required: Use the `oN.ftp` Limited Shell for All CLI Operations

-**Everything described in this document — `vdrush`, PHP-CLI version switching, Composer, and all other drush operations — works exclusively under the `oN.ftp` limited shell account.**
+**Everything described in this document — `vdrush`, PHP-CLI version switching, Composer, and all other drush operations — applies to the commands you type only under the `oN.ftp` limited shell account.** The Ægir tasks on your account follow the same control files.

 BOA provisions two separate user accounts per Octopus instance:

-- `oN` — the main Unix user, accessible via SSH with a regular bash shell
+- `oN` — the system user that runs your Ægir tasks; it has no login shell, so nobody logs in as it (on a self-hosted box root can switch to it with `su -s /bin/bash - oN`)
 - `oN.ftp` — the FTP/limited shell user, accessible via SSH with BOA's special shell wrapper

 The PHP-CLI version management and `vdrush` described in this document depend on BOA's